 “Clear negative feelings”

-I make my clients aware of their shallow lung breathing precisely because belly breathing is such a transformative tool, and yet so natural at the same time.
-Very often if we shallow lung breathe we will suffer anxieties or fears, and the powerful, free remedy is to affirm your life’s gift by breathing it in with every belly breath.
+I like to make my clients aware of their shallow lung breathing precisely because belly breathing is such a transformative tool, and yet so natural and available to us at the same time.

 If you’re not already belly breathing then I encourage you to remind yourself as often as possible to do so.
 It really is an easy habit to change as it is a natural rhythm of our bodies.
 And the more often you allow yourself bigger, deeper breaths via your belly, the healthier you will feel both physically and emotionally.
 Try it out for yourself.